MaxSalmiakki/Dino-game-on-PIC32MX-microcontroller/README.md

 # Dino game on PIC32MX microcontroller
 As a part of the course "Computer hardware engineering" (IS1200), I was assigned to create a project on the PIC32MX microcontroller.
 I chose to re-make Google Chrome's popular dinosaur game.
 I decided to make a project which met the conditions required in order to be categorized as Advanced.
+The project was built upon the files given to us for course work.

 The requirement was to make the dinosaur and the cacti move one pixel at a time.
 Making cacti move a pixel at a time was easy unlike the dinosaur.